LLNL/ExaCA/examples/README.md

 | Density of powder surface sites active | See note (b) | Density of sites in the powder layer to be assigned as the home of a unique grain, normalized by 1 x 10^12 m^-3 (default value is 1/(CA cell size ^3)

-(a) One of these inputs must be provided, but not both (b) This is optional, but if this is given, Extend baseplate through layers must be set to N
+(a) One of these inputs must be provided, but not both (b) This is optional, but if this is given, "Extend baseplate through layers" must be set to N

 ### Problem type R
 Some additional inputs are optional while others are required